Creating table calculations with AI

 In addition to helping you build queries, Omni's AI can also help you write complex, Excel-like formulas using natural language.
-Having AI create calculated fields for you reduces the time you'll have otherwise spent searching for the right syntax and iterating to get it just right.
+Having AI create table calculations for you reduces the time you'll have otherwise spent searching for the right syntax and iterating to get it just right.

 Then, when you're happy with the results, you can push the field to the shared model to make it reusable!